4d/docs/website/translated_docs/es/API/FileClass.md

 | User settings file for data       | 4     | settings.4DSettings file for current data file, stored in Preferences folder next to the data file.                                                                                                                                                                                                                                                                                                      |
 | Verification log file             | 5     | Log files created by the `VERIFY CURRENT DATA FILE` and `VERIFY DATA FILE` commands or the Maintenance and Security Center (MSC).
 Stored in the Logs folder.                                                                                                                                                                                                                                             |

 If the target *fileConstant* does not exist, a null object is returned.
-No errors are raised.
+No se produce ningún error.

 If the command is called from a component, pass the optional * parameter to get the path of the host database.
 Otherwise, if you omit the * parameter, a null object is always returned.